Seattle Pacific University: History

+Seattle Pacific College in its first year with the new name, 1915.

 Seattle Pacific University was founded in 1891 by Free Methodist pioneers to train missionaries for overseas service.
 Built on land donated by Mr. and Mrs. Nels B. Peterson, the neighborhood was originally known as Ross Station and was annexed to Seattle the same year the college was founded; the school was colloquially referred to as the Ross Seminary during this era.
-The first permanent building built on campus, designed by notable architect John B. Parkinson, was completed in early 1893 and the seminary held its first classes that Spring.
+The first permanent building built on campus, designed by John B. Parkinson, was completed in early 1893 and the seminary held its first classes that Spring.

 In May 2022, the university's board of trustees voted to keep rules in place that ban LGBTQ people from becoming employees, prompting student protests.
 The vote by the board of trustees occurred in wake of faculty voting with an 80% majority no-confidence in the board regarding this issue.
 Washington Attorney General Bob Ferguson announced on July 29 that his office was investigating the university's hiring practices, describing them as potentially illegal and discriminatory.
 In turn, the university filed a lawsuit against the attorney general, saying that the investigation violates its religious freedom.

-On January 26, 2023 it was announced that current Roberts Wesleyan University President Deanna Porterfield would conclude her work in June at the institution in Rochester, NY.
-She assumed the role of President at Seattle Pacific University later on in 2023.
+In September 2022, multiple faculty, students, and staff brought a lawsuit against the board for breach of fiduciary duty, a suit that was later dismissed on all but one count.

 On June 16, 2023, the university's interim president, Peter Menjares, announced in an email to faculty that it would cut 40 percent of its budget academic programs via steep faculty layoffs; university leadership blamed post-COVID-19 pandemic national trends in higher education for declining enrollment, while faculty blamed the university's anti-LGBTQ+ faculty policy for exacerbating the issue.
-The cuts are due to take effect upon the expiration of contracts the following June.
+Roberts Wesleyan University president Deanna Porterfield became president at Seattle Pacific University later that year.
+In November 2024, Porterfield announced further academic cuts, eliminating 19 more majors and cutting more faculty through layoffs, effective by June 2025.